hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_workspace_update.md

 * `-working-dir DIRECTORY`

 The directory relative to the root of the VCS repository where the 'terraform' command should be run.
 Defaults to the root of the VCS repository.
+To set this to an empty string, it is easiest to use an empty variable, as passing any combination of quotes will be either wrong or fail to pass any value.
+For example, using `-working-dir $empty` correctly passes a null value / empty string.

 * `-vcs-id ID`